Cheltenham explained: Our Cheltenham Festival guide

 The Cheltenham Festival was first held in 1860 under the name of the National Hunt Meeting.
 The exact venue changed frequently from then until 1911, when Prestbury Park was confirmed as its permanent home.

-This year’s Cheltenham Festival will be held from Tuesday 10 – Friday 13 March.
+This year’s Cheltenham Festival will be held from Tuesday 16 March to Friday 19 March 2021.

 How long is Cheltenham Festival?